Healthy Turkey Chili Recipe

 - 1 (28 ounce) can tomato puree

 - Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
 Add onions, celery, chili powder, cumin, cayenne pepper, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
-Cook until vegetables have softened, 7 to 10 minutes.
+Cook until vegetables have softened, about 5 minutes.

 - Stir in garlic until fragrant, about 30 seconds.
 Add turkey and cook, breaking up the clumps with a spoon, until the turkey is no longer pink, about 5 minutes.

 - Stir in kidney beans, tomatoes, and tomato puree.
-Bring to a simmer, cover, and cook for 30 minutes.
+Bring to a simmer and cook uncovered for 30 minutes.

 This post contains affiliate links.
 For more information on my Affiliate and Advertising Policy, please click here.